 The Sugarloaf LCI presents a visionary master plan for Gwinnett’s Downtown, which is already an established and well-known regional entertainment and retail destination.
-Centered on the Infinite Energy Center, Downtown Gwinnett is envisioned to be home to a mix of uses that provide residents, area employees, and visitors with the opportunity to “arrive early and stay late”.
+Centered on the Gas South District, Downtown Gwinnett is envisioned to be home to a mix of uses that provide residents, area employees, and visitors with the opportunity to “arrive early and stay late”.

 Key issues addressed in this master plan include: